AFLplusplus/LibAFL/README.md

 - **The Rust development language**
   - We highly recommend *not* to use e.g. your Linux distribution package as this is likely outdated.
 So rather install Rust directly, instructions can be found [here](https://www.rust-lang.org/tools/install).
-   - Minimum supported Rust version: `1.89.0`
+  - The minimum supported Rust version is defined.
+You can always check the currently required version in LibAFL’s [Cargo.toml](https://github.com/AFLplusplus/LibAFL/blob/main/crates/libafl/Cargo.toml):

-    - If your installed Rust version is **lower than `1.89.0`**, update to the latest stable toolchain:
+    If your installed Rust version is older than the one listed in Cargo.toml, update to the latest stable toolchain:

     ```bash
     rustup update stable
     ```